Veronique Branquinho

-Veronique Branquinho (born in Vilvoorde, 1973) is a Belgian fashion designer of Portuguese ancestry who studied at the Royal Academy of Fine Arts in Antwerp, from which she graduated in 1995.
+Veronique Branquinho (born in Vilvoorde, 1973) is a Belgian fashion designer of Portuguese ancestry.

+She studied at the Royal Academy of Fine Arts in Antwerp, from which she graduated in 1995.
 In 1997, she presented her first womenswear collection in Paris and in 1998 she founded her namesake brand Veronique Branquinho.
 She quickly rose to prominence in the international fashion scene and in 2003 she extended her brand with fall men's collection.
 In 2009, she decided to stop her label, as a consequence of the 2008 financial crisis, but she revived it three years later, in collaboration with Italian manufacturer Gibò (now Onward Luxury Group).
 This was only a brief revival, as the brand was discontinued again in 2017.
-Veronique Branquinho was based in Antwerp, while her runway shows took place in Paris, the last of which was shown in June 2017.
+Branquinho was based in Antwerp, while her runway shows took place in Paris, the last of which was shown in June 2017.

 Education

 Branquinho studied sciences at a local high school in her native Vilvoorde, but she took evening classes in drawing and painting.
-She decided to pursue these creative interests and enrolled in the Saint-Luke’s Academy, a Brussels high school focusing on the arts.
+She decided to pursue these creative interests and enrolled in the Saint-Luke's Academy, a Brussels high school focusing on the arts.
 In 1991, influenced by the success of the Antwerp Six, Branquinho decided to continue her higher education at the Fashion Department of the Royal Academy of Fine Arts in Antwerp.
-She graduated from the Academy in 1995.
+She graduated from the academy in 1995.